DETAILED ACTION

 an array of receivers where each receiver is associated with a corresponding one of a plurality of receive channels ([0005]: “phased array”).

-It would have been obvious to one of ordinary skill in the art to modify LaPat and use a radar reflector and an array of receivers, as taught by Nicolls.
-Modifying the system of LaPat with the specific transmitting and receiving equipment of Nicolls comprises combining prior art elements according to known methods to yield predictable results, and it is beneficial for enabling applications such as celestial object tracking.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify LaPat and use a radar reflector and an array of receivers, as taught by Nicolls, with a reasonable expectation of success.
+Modifying the system of LaPat with the specific transmitting and receiving equipment of Nicolls comprises combining prior art elements according to known methods to yield the predictable result of enabling applications such as celestial object tracking.

 Regarding Claims 8 and 21, LaPat does not explicitly teach – but Nicolls teaches: coherently processing, via the processor, the second radar data for each of a plurality of receive channels (Nicolls [0055]: “N-channel beamformer”; [0057]: “Coherent processing”).

-It would have been obvious to one of ordinary skill in the art to modify LaPat and coherently process radar data for each of a plurality of receive channel, as taught by Nicolls.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify LaPat and coherently process radar data for each of a plurality of receive channel, as taught by Nicolls, with a reasonable expectation of success.
 Coherent processing radar data for a plurality of channels is beneficial for improving signal to noise ratio (SNR) which increases detectability for radar applications (Nicolls [0057]).

 Regarding Claims 9 and 22, LaPat does not explicitly teach – but Nicolls teaches: